BlenderVR/manual/manual/first-run.rst

 ---
 If there are no errors in the configuration tab, change to the ``Run`` tab and hit `Start <components/user-interface.html#start-stop>`_ .

-Congratulations, you can now try the other sample files, configuration options and finally bring your own ``.blend`` files into Blender-VR.
+Congratulations, you can now try the other sample files, configuration options and finally bring your own ``.blend`` files into BlenderVR.